 My super easy and Authentic Baba Ganoush recipe has a terrific flavor and is very simple to make.
-A healthy, mildly tart, smoky and garlicky eggplant dip that is either mashed or pureed.
+A healthy, mildly tart, smoky, and garlicky eggplant dip that is either mashed or pureed.
 It is a starter dish from the eastern part of the Mediterranean and the Middle East.
 The eggplants need to have a smokiness to them.
 They should either be blackened over an open flame or roasted in the oven.
-I prefer roasting it over an open flame, charring the skin until completely black and the flesh is creamy smooth.
+For my Baba Ganoush recipe, I prefer roasting the eggplants over an open flame.
+The flame chars the skin until completely black and the flesh is creamy smooth.
 You can also blacken the eggplant under a broiler in the oven to get a similar effect.

 Hummus vs Baba Ganoush

 Both of these recipes share the same list of ingredients with the exception of the main ingredient.
 The main ingredient in Hummus is chickpeas, and the main ingredient in Baba Ganoush is an eggplant.
 Baba Ganoush has a more smokey flavor from the roasted or grilled eggplant, whereas Hummus has a nuttier taste to it.
 Both Baba Ganoush and Hummus are served as dips or appetizers and both are healthy, and low in calories.